 The assurance requirements of the Protection Profile are those defined in the Evaluation Assurance Level EAL3 of the Common Criteria.
-This Security Target specifies an Evaluation Assurance Level EAL 3 augmented by ALC_FLR.2 and ADV_SPM.1.
-Since the Evaluation Assurance Levels in the Common Criteria define a hierarchy, all assurance requirements of the Protection Profile are included in this Security Target.
-ALC_FLR.2 which has been added to the assurance requirements defined in the LSPP has no dependency on any other security functional requirement or security assurance requirement and is therefore an augmentation that has no effect on the security functional requirements or security assurance requirements stated in the Protection Profile.
-The same applies to ADV_SPM.1 that is required by LSPP.
+This Security Target specifies an Evaluation Assurance Level EAL4 augmented by ALC_FLR.2.
+Since the Evaluation Assurance Levels in the Common Criteria define a hierarchy, all assurance requirements of the Protection Profile are included in this Security Target plus all additional SARs which are added by the higher EAL.
+ALC_FLR.2 which has been added to the assurance requirements defined in the LSPP has no dependency on any other security functional requirement or security assurance requirements and is therefore an augmentation that has no effect on the security functional requirements or security assurance requirements stated in the Protection Profile.